kny5/fabacademy_antonio_anaya/docs/assignments/week06.md

 Requirements:

 1. Einscan Pro Plus.
+1. ExScanPro software
 2. Rotation plate.
 1. Shinning 3D ExScanPro.
 2. Meshlab

-### ExScanPRo:
+### EinScan Pro +:

 ![FDM Benchmark 3D model.](../../images/week06/einscan_1.jpg)

 ![FDM Benchmark 3D model.](../../images/week06/einscan_2.jpg)

-1. If you have a small object, les than 20 * 20 * 20 cm, choose to scan with the rotation plate, if not choose the handheld scanning.
+1. If you have a small object, less than 20 * 20 * 20 cm, choose to scan with the rotation plate, if not choose the hand-held scanning.
 4. If your object is as big as a room, and use the tracking stickers.
 2. If you're using the rotation plate place the object to scan in a position with any curved face on top.
 3. If your object has transparent or reflective surfaces, coat the all those surfaces with a thin layer of baby powder.
 This is used to improve the reflection of the light of the scan.